 It is expected that all teachers in LPS have a web footprint that parents, students, colleagues and community can access.
 The degree to which teachers develop this web footprint will vary by role, grade level, content area, and need.
 All teachers should begin by completing a “Profile.”
 Most teachers will also create an “LMS Page” within Synergy.
 Information about both of these tools is found below.
 If your needs or questions extend beyond that, this page offers more information on a number of options available to LPS staff members.

 LPS Profile acts as your personal identifier in LPS.
 It provides a consistent but customizable page that is linked from the staff directory on your school’s web site.
 You can provide as much or as little personal – professional information as you’d like.
 Consider posting your school assignment and roles, contact information, curriculum vitae, and basic biographical information, for example.
-You can then post links to Synergy LMS Pages (direct to ParentVUE or StudentVUE) or other web sites you might create.
+You can then add a link to Synergy LMS Pages (direct to ParentVUE or StudentVUE).
 Simply fill in the blanks!

 Each Lincoln Public Schools staff member with an email login and password already has an LPS Profile page and can begin editing it immediately.
 To get started, login here: